dodysat/inorship/README.md

 ## Overview

-### Edge Case

-- **Concurrent Order Request**
-  - The system should be able to handle concurrent order requests.
-The system should be able to update the inventory correctly and create the order correctly.

 ### Design Choice

 - Every Module is encapsulated and can be migrated to a separate service independently without affecting other modules.
 - Event Sourcing is used to communicate between modules.
 This allows the system to be more resilient to failure and can be scaled horizontally.

-### Future Development

-## Inventory Module

-## Shipping Module

 ## Usage